 Do I pay social charges on crypto gains?

 Yes.
-The 30% flat rate includes 17.2% in social charges (CSG/CRDS).
-However, if you hold a valid S1 certificate and tick boxes 8SH/8SI on Form 2042 C, your social charges on crypto gains are reduced to the solidarity levy rather than the full 17.2% — the same treatment that applies to dividends, interest, and securities capital gains.
-S1 holders will therefore pay a lower effective rate than the standard 30%.
+Social charges (CSG/CRDS) apply to crypto gains as part of the flat rate, and the rate rose from 17.2% to 18.6% under the 2026 budget — confirmed as applying to the 2025-income return filed in 2026.
+If you hold a valid S1 certificate and tick boxes 8SH/8SI on Form 2042 C, your social charges on crypto gains are reduced to the 7.5% solidarity levy rather than the full rate — the same treatment that applies to dividends, interest, and securities capital gains — bringing your effective rate to around 20.3% instead.

 What exchange rate do I use to calculate crypto gains in France?